a-r-m-i-n/mbox/README.md

 ## Missing features

-- Allow mails to get sorted (at least by date asc/desc)
 - Display of inline images in HTML view
 - Backend module not translated (English existing only)
 - Utilize Caching Framework